A BRAND MOVEMENT TO SAVE A SPECIES.

 It's not Bayer, the aspirin.
 It's Bayer Advanced, the home and garden pesticides and, fertilizers.
 They make the only pesticide known to kill the emerald ash borer.
 That's important because the ash tree is being decimated by this invasive species.

-So how do you inspire people to save the lowly Ash tree?
+This was an opportunity for Bayer Advanced to start a movement to save a species, like Ben & Jerry's for honey bees.
+But how do you inspire people to save the lowly ash tree?
 Make it matter.

 The peace movement had the peace symbol.
 Guitar Hugger has this.